 It’s possible for other debris to still find their way in the gutters.
 However, these remaining contaminants can still be eliminated by incorporating other protective elements like first flush diverters.
 More on this below.

 As the name suggests, a rain head leaf diverter helps to filter any leaves that might’ve fallen from your gutters.
 It can be fitted to your downpipes if a course mesh was not installed or simply as an added layer of protection.

-Rain head leaf diverters also reduce the amount of leaf and dirt that other protective components down the system must deal with, like the first flush diverter and tank inlet strainer.
+Rain head leaf diverters reduce the amount of leaf and dirt that other protective components down the system must deal with (e.g. first flush diverter and tank inlet strainer).

 First flush diverters work by diverting the first batch of contaminant-laden water into a chamber, ensuring that any pollutants from the first spell of rain don’t find their way into your water tank.